 Technical Progress and Accomplishments

 Considerable efforts have been put into the development of the Cost & Schedule baseline, and required CD 2/3 and technical documentation for the Brookhaven pre-review and DOE review.
 The Cost & Schedule is stable.
-Main work is to review dependencies and milestones.

-.
+The first prototype sensors for the final PXL sensor (Ultimate) were received at LBNL maintaining the schedule for testing of these.

 Issues and Concerns

+The current schedule that aims for installation with STAR for Q4FY14 is quite tight, in particular for IST and SSD.
+This was also pointed out at the review on March 28-29.
+The project is working to identify the means to improve this.

 II Detailed STATUS by WBS